 Unmatched Credentials and Experience

 Since 1959, Munley Law has represented construction accident victims throughout Scranton, building an exceptional reputation over 65 years.
 Our attorneys hold certification as specialists in workers’ compensation law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law—a certification authorized by the Pennsylvania Supreme Court.
 Additionally, our personal injury lawyers have earned board certification in multiple categories from the National Board of Trial Advocacy, a distinction held by fewer than 3% of attorneys nationwide.
-This dual expertise in both workers’ compensation and personal injury law proves invaluable for construction accident cases, which often involve both workers’ compensation and third-party claims.
+This dual expertise in workers’ compensation and personal injury law is invaluable for construction accident cases, which often involve workers’ compensation and third-party claims.

 Trial-Ready Representation

-While many injury attorneys only seek settlements, our board-certified trial lawyers prepare every case as if it will go to court.
-This thorough preparation leads to stronger settlement offers, but when needed, we have the courtroom experience to present your case effectively before a jury.
+This thorough preparation leads to stronger settlement offers, but we have the courtroom experience to present your case effectively before a jury when needed.
 Our membership in respected legal organizations, including the International Society of Barristers, the Summit Council, and the American Board of Trial Advocates, highlights our litigation excellence.

 Personalized Approach to Your Case

 We understand that each construction accident case presents unique circumstances.
 Our work begins with listening carefully to your experience.
-We then collect comprehensive evidence—including witness statements, video footage, and expert testimony—to build a compelling case tailored to your specific situation.
+We then collect comprehensive evidence—including witness statements, video footage, and expert testimony—to build a compelling case tailored to your situation.
 This personalized strategy has consistently delivered multi-million dollar verdicts and settlements for construction accident victims.

-Types of Construction Accidents in Scranton, PA
+What Types of Construction Accidents Happen Most Often in Scranton?

 Scaffolding and Ladder Accidents